Broncos find way again as Bills' OT woes continue in playoffs

 Most surprising performance: Ball security.
 It was the Bills' first game with five-plus turnovers since 2018 Week 7 against the Colts.
 The Bills lost fumbles (two by Allen and one by Cook) and threw two interceptions, which is tied for the most in any game with Allen as the starting quarterback.
 Though Cook has had an uptick in fumbles lately (four lost since Week 10, tied with Sam Darnold for the most by any player over that span), Allen's mistakes were largely a callback to earlier in his career.
 Though the Bills had a chance to win, the fifth turnover (McMillian's interception) was too much to overcome.

-What to make of the quarterback performance: It wasn't Allen's best game, but the reigning NFL MVP was generally solid when the pressure was on.
-Despite turning the ball over four times, Allen recovered to orchestrate back-to-back scoring drives in the fourth quarter and work back from a 13-point halftime deficit.
+What to make of the quarterback performance: It wasn't Allen's best game.
+The reigning NFL MVP was generally solid when the pressure was on, but ultimately had a mistake-filled game.
+Despite turning the ball over four times, Allen did recover to orchestrate back-to-back scoring drives in the fourth quarter and work back from a 13-point halftime deficit.
 Allen was especially good on third down, converting 10 of 15.
 However, Allen's four turnovers are tied for his most in a game in his career (regular season or playoffs).

 Stat to know: The loss came despite Allen becoming the first player in NFL history with three or more go-ahead passing or rushing touchdowns in the fourth quarter of a single postseason, per Elias Sports Bureau.
 Allen, however, had his most passes thrown 20-plus yards downfield without a completion in a game in his career (0-8).